-What does this quote have in relation to IMPACT?
+What does this quote have in relation to the Impact Leadership System?
 Tune in to find out!
-Also, tune in to hear exactly how IMPACT was built and the 1,100 hours of work that went into its creation!
+Also, tune in to hear exactly how the Impact Leadership System was built and the 1,100 hours of work that went into its creation!

-What Will a Sales Leader Learn from IMPACT?
+What Will a Sales Leader Learn from the Impact Leadership System?

-The IMPACT sales leadership system was designed to be digestible and actionable.
+The Impact Leadership System was designed to be digestible and actionable.
 There are four sections, 32 courses; each course is 10-15 minutes long; how long should it take for a sales manager to get through this training?

-The answer — you can use IMPACT in a variety of ways.
+The answer — you can use the Impact Leadership System in a variety of ways.
 Whether you want to go through it all at once and see how it fits together or go back and forth when you need to really focus on one specific area.

 Near the end of the interview, Henley deep dives into each section — People, Process, Planning, and Performance — and tells listeners exactly what they’ll take away from each section when they take the courses.
 He also explains why each course is built in certain ways.